National Bank of Commerce (Wisconsin): Community Involvement

-In December 2013, NBC donated $400,000 to the Superior High School Board.
+In December 2013, NBC donated $400,000 to the Superior High School.
 In exchange, the school board gave the bank naming rights to the school's outdoor athletic complex.
 The complex was eventually named the NBC Spartan Sports Complex.

 NBC has been a longtime partner of the University of Wisconsin-Superior and Yellowjacket Athletics.
 The bank sponsors the Yellowjacket men's basketball program's season-opening tournament.

 In April 2022, NBC was recognized by the Entrepreneur Fund with the Community Catalyst Award.
 The award was presented at the Regional Economic Indicators Forum held on April 5.

 The bank is also one of the largest known subscribers to Superior Water, Light & Power's community solar garden.